Leona Maguire: 2018

-On 3 May, Maguire broke the all-time record for most ACC Golfer of the Month awards when she was selected for the ninth time.
-On 4 May Maguire was voted the Atlantic Coast Conference Women's Golfer of the Year for the third time in her career.
-She was also chosen for the All-ACC Team for the fourth time in her career.
-On 8 May Maguire broke the all-time Duke University record of most rounds in the 60s.
-Her score of 65 at the 2018 NCAA Women's Regional Championship, held at the University Ridge Golf Course, Madison, Wisconsin, USA, was the 31st of her career in college golf, beating Amanda Blumenherst's record of 30.
+Maguire claimed her third win of the 2017–18 college season by winning the ACC Championship for the third time.
+On 23 April Maguire was presented with the Duke University Lifetime Achievement Award.
+She was also voted the Atlantic Coast Conference Women's Golfer of the Year for the third time in her career and was chosen for the All-ACC Team for the fourth time in her career.
 On 10 May, Maguire was inducted into Phi Beta Kappa, America's oldest academic honor society.